TransitionEnergetiqueQuebec/BTAP/Apatana Installer.md

   5) Install debugger from the Aptana's Terminal with this command `gem install ruby-debug-ide`

-## Create an specific Account for each developper:
+## Create an specific account for each developper:
-  1) create the account via Settings>Accounts>Familly & other people
+  1) On the first Admin session, create the account via Settings>Accounts>Familly & other people

+  2) Log into the created developper session (with key Win + L)

-  2) Install Aptana (à revalider)
+  3) Install Aptana (à revalider)

-  3) In user environement variables add the first two line (if not Aptana will not find any ruby executable:)
+  4) In user environement variables add the first two line (if not Aptana will not find any ruby executable:)

 		`C:\RailsInstaller\Git\cmd
 		`C:\RailsInstaller\Ruby2.3.3\bin
 		`%USERPROFILE%\AppData\Local\Microsoft\WindowsApps

-  4) adapt Git user/password ssh session (To continue...) https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/
+  5) adapt Git user/password ssh session (To continue...)

+	https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

 	https://help.github.com/articles/error-permission-denied-publickey/